FAQ – Frequently Asked Questions

 What are the requirements to run The Grove?

 The Grove is an addon to Blender, which runs on Windows, OSX and Linux.
 If Blender runs, so will The Grove.
-Blender is free and provides The Grove with all the power of a full 3D software, including export to other software.
+Blender is free and provides The Grove with all the power of a full 3D software, including exporting models to other software.

 Yes, you can simply increase the number of trees for an automatic distribution around the world center.
 Or you can also plant trees at specific locations or at an angle.
 To do this, simply add empty objects inside your grove collection (Add > Empty > Single Arrow).
 Make sure it’s in the grove collection, if not then drag it to the collection using the outliner.
 Then restart or regrow your grove to plant the trees and start growing.
 Add as many trees as you like and start growing groves of trees!